 - For it was fitting for us to have such a high priest, holy, innocent, undefiled, separated from sinners and exalted above the heavens; 27 who does not need daily, like those high priests, to offer up sacrifices, first for His own sins and then for the sins of the people, because this He did once for all when He offered up Himself.
 28 For the Law appoints men as high priests who are weak, but the word of the oath, which came after the Law, appoints a Son, made perfect forever, (Hebrews 7:26-28).

 How do we respond to Him Who Needed No Consecration Ceremony?

 - We can live in His assurance; we have received His righteousness when we place our faith in His perfect sinless sacrifice as the only atonement for our sins.

-- We can worship Him without fear or constraint; our worship is rendered acceptable through the blood of our perfect, spotless lamb.
+- We can worship Him without fear or constraint; our service to Him in worship is rendered acceptable through the blood of our perfect, spotless lamb.

 - But when Christ appeared as a high priest of the good things to come, He entered through the greater and more perfect tabernacle, not made with hands, that is to say, not of this creation; 12 and not through the blood of goats and calves, but through His own blood, He entered the holy place once for all, having obtained eternal redemption.
 13 For if the blood of goats and bulls and the ashes of a heifer sprinkling those who have been defiled sanctify for the cleansing of the flesh, 14 how much more will the blood of Christ, who through the eternal Spirit offered Himself without blemish to God, cleanse your conscience from dead works to serve the living God?
 (Hebrews 9:11-14).